-Here are five different international mission organisations that Goring Free Church partners with:
+Here are six different international mission organisations that Goring Free Church partners with:

 Katy joined Wycliffe Bible Translators in 1963 and served in Nigeria from 1964 – 1989.